MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-service-tiers-storage.md

 | Standard_E64ds_v5 | 64 | 512 | 704 | 64000 | 87383 | 1208 |
 | Standard_E96ds_v5 | 96 | 672 | 924 | 80000 | 100000 | 2004 |

 **Default Zone-Resilience in Azure Database for MySQL – Flexible Server Business Critical Tier**: Starting mid-December 2024, all new servers provisioned in the Azure Database for MySQL – Flexible Server Business Critical tier will come with built-in zone-resilience—at no extra cost!
 This means your data and log files will automatically be stored on zone-redundant storage, ensuring rapid recovery from zonal outages.
 Even without High-Availability enabled, you'll benefit from seamless protection with zone-redundant backups.
-[Learn more](concepts-business-continuity.md).
+[Overview of business continuity with Azure Database for MySQL - Flexible Server](concepts-business-continuity.md).

 ## Memory management in Azure Database for MySQL flexible server